fhirmann/baxter_stacker/speech_recognition/README.md

 You will need to set up the path in the .bashrc by writing :
 `export GOOGLE_APPLICATION_CREDENTIALS=$HOME/catkin_ws/src/kmr19/speech_recognition/gcsapi_user_credentials.json`

-## Set up the environment ##
+## Set up the environment and the API##

 We base our program on the Google Speech API and some other python libraries.
-To make it easier and not naving to install it everytime, everything that's needed is contained in a python environment (folder env).
-To make the package work, we have to work in this virtual Python environment :
+We will store them in a virtual environment Follow the steps to set up the virtual environment and installing the API as indicated here : https://cloud.google.com/python/setup

+You will probably have to install more libraries to make it work, especially portaudio, pyaudio, pyyaml, rospkg.
+Install them in the environment.

+Reminder, the programs will only work in this virtual environment.
+So when using the nodes, be sure to have executed the command :
+`source env/bin/activate`
-Go to the speech_recognition folder and execute the command : `source env/bin/activate` To leave the environment, just do `deactivate`
+To leave the environment, just do `deactivate`

 Nodes should be already set as executables.
 If not, go in the nodes folder and do :